-A Gathering Place of Indigenous Stories
+A Gathering Place of First Nations Stories

-A Gathering Place of Indigenous Stories
+A Gathering Place of First Nations Stories

 Gathering: Festival of First Nation Stories

 At the meeting of Lakes Couchiching and Simcoe, the Chippewas of Rama First Nation territory has been called ‘The Gathering Place’ where travelers could meet, rest, and share stories along their journeys.
-Gathering: Festival of First Nation Stories continues this story, bringing together Indigenous storytellers, musicians, and artists for four days of conversations.
+Gathering: Festival of First Nation Stories continues this story, bringing together Indigenous storytellers, musicians, and artists for two days of conversations.

 Where to Stay